 Malaika is hosting the 19th Football for Hope Center (FFH) in Africa.
-The Center’s programs focus on utilizing health, education and football as a development tool to improve quality of life for the youth and community in Kalebuka.
+The Center’s programs focus on utilizing health, education and football as development tools to improve quality of life for the youth and community in Kalebuka.
 Football for Hope was the result of FIFA’s “20 Centers for 2010”, the official campaign of the World Cup in South Africa.
 Learn more about the 20 Centers here and about the FIFA FFH campaign here.

 The Kalebuka Football for Hope Center design model was created by Architecture for Humanity.
 All construction was done by a local company, Encot et Muka.